GSA-TTS/FAC/docs/development.md

 ## Environment Variables

-We use the `SAM_API_KEY` environment variable to interact with the SAM.gov API.
+Create a .env file in the `/backend` directory.
+Add `ENV = 'LOCAL'`.
+You will also need to add a `SAM_API_KEY` environment variable to interact with the SAM.gov API.

 To test UEI validation using the SAM.gov API with a personal API key, follow these steps on (https://SAM.gov):